t-crest/patmos/README.md

 project.
 It contains a few hacks to (badly) expose a plain OcpBurst interface from the top in order to connect it to the rest of the T-CREST platform.

-This version is not intended to be merged into the main Patmos repository, since there are also some miscallaneous changes to the build system (I don't have the dependencies for the simulator...) and the external interface of Patmos is no longer compatible with the canonical copy.
+Now that the source of this project has been cleaned up slightly, it may be possible to merge the changes back into the main Patmos repository, taking care to not trip over a couple of build system changes that have been made.

 About Patmos
 ============